History of vice in Texas: World War II and the post-war boom

 With the onset of World War II, pressure to eliminate vice, particularly in communities containing military bases, intensified.
 San Antonio's "Sporting District," once one of the largest red-light districts in the nation, was closed in 1941.
 Most remaining "open" vice districts in Texas' major cities were closed during this same period.

 San Antonio, Houston, and Dallas continued to be significant vice dens though their activities were not conducted as openly as in the past.
 The most successful exception to the trend toward closing down vice in Texas was Galveston.
 Vice-based tourism continued to operate successfully on the island into the 1950s.
 Federal authorities scored some victories against the Galveston's vice during the late 1930s (notably the closing of the famed Hollywood Dinner Club), but gambling and prostitution continued openly with the support of the community.

 Houston also had some major open gambling venues as late as the 1950s.
 One of the most important facilitators of these gambling rackets was "Fat Jack" Halfen, an organized crime boss with connections to the Chicago and Dallas mafia who paid off city and county officials.
 Notorious gambler Jakie Freedman created one of Houston's most famous casinos, the "Domain Privee", an exclusive club inside Freedman's mansion.
 Freedman ran bookmaking and other gambling enterprises in the city, eventually being referred to as the "prince of Houston gambling" by author George Fuermann.
 He became so wealthy that his decision not to withdraw his money from Houston's First National Bank, one of the state's oldest financial institutions, is credited with saving the bank from collapse during the Depression.

 Dallas-area crime boss Benny Binion ran a famous casino known as the Top O' Hill Terrace in Arlington, as well as a horsetrack.
 These venues, in addition to other smaller ones in Arlington, attracted celebrities from around the nation.
+In the 1940s the Chicago Outfit attempted to make in-roads into the Dallas gambling scene which meant they had to push out Binion and win over the local police who propped him up.
+Paul Roland Jones was dispatched to Dallas to try and strike a deal with the local police but he was caught in a sting.
+After the jailing of Jones, the Outfit sent more men to continue their efforts.
+However they were met as they stepped off the plane by County Sheriff Bill Decker and Captain J. W. Fritz who deported them.